IanTerzo/Neutron/README.md

       <button id="submitName" onclick="setName()">Submit</button>
    </body>
 </html>
-""", pyfunctions=[setName]) # Link up any python functions so that they can be used inside the HTML win.show()
+""", pyfunctions=[setName]) # Link up any Python functions so that they can be used inside the HTML win.show()
 ```